james-at-cake/cake-marketing/exampleSite/content/portfolio/petrichor-website-design.md

 #### Project Requirements

 We created a design & development for Petrichor using a WineDirect template as a base.
-The organically-farmed Petrichor Vineyard is perched high above Russian River Valley atop the westernmost ridge of the Mayacamas Mountains.
+Petrichor Vineyard is perched high above Russian River Valley atop the westernmost ridge of the Mayacamas Mountains.